ansible/ansible/docs/docsite/rst/user_guide/complex_data_manipulation.rst

 =============================

 Jinja provides filters for simple data type transformations (``int``, ``bool``, and so on), but when you want to transform data structures things are not as easy.
-You can use loops and list comprehensions as shown above to help, also other filters and lookups can be chained and leveraged to achieve more complex transformations.
+You can use loops and list comprehensions as shown above to help, also other filters and lookups can be chained and used to achieve more complex transformations.

 .. _create_dictionary_from_list: